ManuelWelte/MastersThesis/README.md

 # MastersThesis
-This repository contains scripts that were used during the experiments of my master's thesis.
+This repository contains scripts that were used during the experiments regarding MNIST data .